- Supabase DB. A database for storing your user data. Row Level Security so data is protected, and users can only access their own information.

 Create a new Supabase project (choose name, region, password).

-Choose the region closest to where majority of your users will be.
+Choose the region closest to where the majority of your users will be.

 Collect Your API Keys